Department of Communication

 3. Official Academic Transcripts

-Please provide one official academic transcript from each institution at which you completed undergraduate courses.
-If you completed a graduate degre in another discipline, please also provide an official copy of that transcript.
-Transcripts may be sent directly to the Office of Graduate Studies at the address provided below.
-Alternatively, they may be sent to you.
-If they are sent to you, please maintain them in their sealed envelopes and include them in your application packet to be sent to the Office of Graduate Studies.
+Applicants must provide one official academic transcript from each institution where undergraduate coursework was completed.
+If a graduate degre was completed in another discipline, an official copy of this transcriipt must also be provided.
+All transcripts must be sent directly to the Office of Graduate Studies at the address provided below.
+Alternatively, they may be sent to the applicant.
+If they are sent to the applicant, they must be maintained in their sealed envelopes and included in the application packet to be sent to the Office of Graduate Studies.

 4. Graduate Record Examination (GRE) scores

-Please instruct the Educational Testing Service (ETS) to send your official GRE scores directly to the Office of Graduate Studies at the address provided below.
+Applicants must instruct the Educational Testing Service (ETS) to send their official GRE scores directly to WCU's Office of Graduate Studies at the address provided below.

 5. Letters of Recommendation

-An applicant to the Communicative Disorders’ graduate program must ask two (2) recommenders to support the application with an electronic letter of recommendation.
+An applicant to the Communication Sciences and Disorders graduate program must ask two (2) recommenders to support the application.
+Electronic letters are preferred but paper letters will be accepted.
 A link to the electronic recommendation form will be sent to each recommender after the applicant has entered the name and e-mail address of each recommender into the applicant’s on-line application form.
-If you have questions about this process, please contact the Office of Graduate Studies at GradStudy@wcupa.edu or at 610-436-2943.
+Paper letters of recommendation must be sent to the Office of Graduate Studies at the address provided below.
+Questions about this process can be addressed by contacting the Office of Graduate Studies at GradStudy@wcupa.edu or at 610-436-2943.

 6. Personal Statement (aka Goal Statement, Essay)

-Please provide a personal statement describing your academic and professional goals.
-Indicate how your experiences thus far have led you to these goals and how WCU will support you toward goal achievement.
+Applicants must provide a personal statement describing their academic and professional goals.
+This statement must indicate how an applican'ts experiences thus far have led him or her to these goals and how WCU will support his or her goal achievement.
 The personal statement may be no morer than 500 words in length.

 7. Structured Vita

 The purpose of the Structured Vita is to provide the admissions committee with information about an applicant's experiences beyond the academic requirements of the undergraduate program.
-Please create the Structured Vita by following the instructions provided at this link.
+Detailed directions for creating a structured vita are provided at the following link: Structured Vita

 Important Additional Information